StevenWInfo/haskell-soda/README.md

 isWalkable = Between (stationDistance $* sn 2) (sn 7) (walkableDistance $+ sn 3) :: SodaFunc Checkbox
 ```

-The outer type gives you and the compiler the information of whether it's a value, column, or function/expression, and the inner type gives you information about what the SODA datatype that the given query part will eventually produce.
+The outer type gives you and the compiler the information of whether it's a value, column, or function/expression, and the inner type gives you information about what the SODA datatype that the given query part will eventually produce. *Note*: While the other kinds of elements are usually able to infer the datatype from the value given to the data constructor, Column needs to have its type declared explicitly because there's nothing in the value given to indicate what type it should be.

+####A Few Extra Notes

-The SODA datatypes are also grouped into smaller subsets represented by [several typeclasses]().
+The SODA datatypes are also grouped into smaller subsets represented by [several typeclasses](http://stevenw.info/haskell-soda/0.1.0.0/Datatypes.html#g:1).
 This is to put some constraints on the input element types for some SODA functions.
-For example, the first parameter of SODA's `within_circle(...)` shouldn't be non-geometric types like `Text`, but it can be one of several geometric types like `Point`, or `Polygon`.
-Consequently, `WithinCircle` has the typeclass constraint which contains all fo the geometric SODA datatypes called `SodaGeo` on the SODA datatype of the first element.
+For example, the first parameter of `within_circle(...)` should be geometric types like `Point`, or `Polygon`, but not something like `Text`.
+Consequently, the corresponding Haskell function `WithinCircle` has the `SodaGeo` typeclass constraint on the first parameter, which contains the geometric SODA datatypes.

-The `case`, `in`, and `not in` SODA functions take a varying amount of arguments which are all heterogenious with respect to the outer type.
+The `case`, `in`, and `not in` SODA functions take a varying amount of arguments which are all heterogenious with respect to the "outer type".
 This means we have to use a special type called `Expr` to help us construct a heterogenous list of arguments.
-You'll have to use the `Expr` data constructor on all arguments to the corresponding `SodaFunc` constructor.
+You'll have to use the `Expr` data constructor on different parts of the input arguments to those functions.

  All of the SODA operators can be constructed with defined operators which are all prefixed with (`$`).
 Due to some restrictions, some operators such as `AND` had to be changed slightly, so check the [Haddock documentation](http://stevenw.info/haskell-soda/0.1.0.0/SodaFunctions.html#g:1) to use the correct operators.
 The alterations should be intuitive though.
-Because
+Because you have to specify specific types in Haskell, but SODA operators like `+` can take a mix of any of the numeric SODA types, the resulting type has to be determined somehow, and right now it returns the same "inner type" as the element to the right of the operator.

 ###SODA Responses